rangertaha/cicd-pipeline/README.md

 # Unlock Jenkins
-To unlock the Jenkins you need the password.
+To initially unlock Jenkins you need the initial admin password.
 You can retrieve it with the following
 ```bash
 ssh ubuntu@$(terraform output public_ip) 'sudo cat /var/lib/jenkins/secrets/initialAdminPassword'
 ```

 ## Login/SSH